 In this example of six months, the income is $6,641 per month.
 Once the underwriter reviews a full twelve or twenty-four months, they will determine their monthly income.

 The second program works with the borrower providing business bank statements for the past 12 to 24 months.This program also requires a letter from a CPA or enrolled tax agent to specify your actual business expenses.

 Let’s say the business had verifiable annual deposits of $150,000.
 The CPA will need to provide an expense letter and/or profit & loss statement that will not be audited.
 With Carl’s online business, the CPA claims the expenses are 15-percent of gross deposits or $22,500.

 In this example, the business income is $10,625 per month.

 $150,000 – $22,500 =$127,500.

 It is worth mentioning that the interest rate is higher than a traditional documented mortgage loan with tax returns.

 How much higher?Borrowers can expect an interest rate to be 1- to -1.5-percent higher for someone with excellent credit scores and 2-3-percent for borrowers with scores below 680.

-Did you know that 10% down bank statement loans are available for purchase and refinance transactions for those with very good credit scores of 740 or higher and 6 months of reserves.
+Did you know that 10% down bank statement loans in California are available for purchase and refinance transactions for those with very good credit scores of 740 or higher and 6 months of reserves.